 ARTC has a Network Control Centre in South Australia at Adelaide.

 Government of South Australia, Department for Infrastructure and Transport

-The South Australian Government’s Department of Planning, Transport and Infrastructure in South Australia owns the railway and tramway networks that suburban trains and trams operate on in Adelaide.
+The South Australian Government’s Department for Infrastructure and Transport owns the railway and tramway networks that suburban trains and trams operate on in Adelaide.
 Railway lines extend to Belair, Gawler Central, Grange, Outer Harbor, Seaford and Flinders.
 The lines from Adelaide to Seaford and Flinders are electrified.
 Adelaide’s main tramway is a standard gauge line that is 15 km in length and runs from the Entertainment Centre at Hindmarsh through the Central Business District to Moseley Square at Glenelg.
 Much of the line has its own right of way that is separate from road traffic, but it runs along roads in the Adelaide Central Business District and at Glenelg.
 Lines also extend along North Terrace to the Botanic Gardens, and 100 metres north along King William Road from North Terrace to the Festival Centre.

 One Rail Australia (ORA) manages nearly 3700 kilometres of track in South Australia and the Northern Territory, including the standard gauge railway between Tarcoola and Darwin, which is 2246 km in length.
 Its network includes broad, standard and narrow gauge lines, although a number of lines under the management of ORA are currently mothballed.
 Most of its operational railways, apart from the line to Darwin, are the narrow gauge lines on the Eyre Peninsula from Port Lincoln to Wudinnah, Thevenard and Kevin, and from Cummins to Kimba.